foreverwoods/The-Normality-of-Action-Inaction-and-How-They-Interact-with-Regret/README.md

-# The Normality of Action and Inaction and How They Interact with Regret
 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.

-To use this folder, click the green "Code" button", then "Download ZIP".
-Move the downloaded folder to where you want to work on your own computer, and then modify it to suit.
+This repository provides all of the files used in the developement of the paper "The Normality of Action and Inaction and How They Interact with Regret".
+To run this (generate) on your own device, please navigate to `paper/paper.qmd` to run the markdown file.
+Otherwise, you are free to browse the `paper.pdf` file, located in the same directory, to view the report in a processed pdf format.

 ## File Structure